ahawkins/hawkins.io/wip/2013-08-18-supercharged-serialization.md

   sql
 ```

-The first two joins compute the required id array.
+The first two joins compute required ID arrays.
 The second two
 compute all data needed for embedded associations.
-Then I can simply
-say `MeetinGraph.find(1)` and I have all the data needed to serialize
-that given meeting.
-I've also changed some of our complex data access
-logic to use an SQL view as well.
-When a user does `GET /collection`
-that may join the accessible join table with the serialization table.
-Boom.
-All the records provided in milliseconds.
+That results in a
+row that be directly dumped in the response.
+Secondly, since it's a
+standard table you can do joins and other queries against it.
+We use
+this to query accessible records.
+The final result is pretty darn
+fast.

-Here are some benchmarks of my various implemenations:
+Here are some benchmarks of my various implemenations `Uncached` is
+without optimizations. `cached` is using `multi_get` and the
+`FastArraySerializer` technique mentioned. `View Load` is self
+explanatory.
+The benchmarks cover a set of 1000 objects.

 ```
                  user     system      total        real